2025–26 Reading F.C. season: EFL Cup

-Reading were drawn against EFL Championship club Portsmouth at Fratton Park in the first round with the two sides having recently met in a pre-season friendly at the Select Car Leasing Stadium with the Royals losing 4-0.
-In the second round, a home tie against fellow League One club AFC Wimbledon was drawn with the two sides recently meeting at the same ground in the league with Wimbledon emerging victorious by a score-line of 2-1.
-On 27 August, Reading where drawn away to Wrexham in the third round, with the tie confirmed to be played on 23 September on 3 September.
+Reading were drawn against EFL Championship club Portsmouth at Fratton Park in the first round with the two sides having recently met in a pre-season friendly at the Madejski Stadium with the Royals losing 4–0.
+In the second round, a home tie against fellow League One club AFC Wimbledon was drawn with the two sides recently meeting at the same ground in the league with Wimbledon emerging victorious by a score-line of 2–1.
+On 27 August, Reading were drawn away to Wrexham in the third round, with the tie confirmed to be played on 23 September on 3 September.